 A shareholder who has received at least 14 clear days' notice giving details of the amount called and of the time and place for payment, must pay the call as required by the notice.
-A person remains liable jointly and severally with the successors in title to his shares to pay calls even after he has transferred the shares to which they relate.
+A person remains liable jointly and severally with the successors in title to the shares held by that person to pay calls even after that person has transferred the shares to which they relate.

-23. Timing of Calls
+22. Timing of Calls